Alan Melton’s Small Business Owner Story

-If you are reading this story you are likely an entrepreneur or aspire to be one.
+If you are reading this story you are likely an small business owner or aspire to be one.
 I hope my story inspires you to accomplish great things!

 Banker Turned Me Down.